10 Amazing Personal Branding Examples for Design Inspiration

 5 – Neil Patel

-When it comes to marketing, no name is more popular online than Neil Patel.
+When it comes to marketing, one of the most popular personal branding examples is Neil Patel.

 While his peers stick to teaching through their blogs, Neil has actually found a way to visualise his lessons, making learning quick, easy, and purposeful for the average reader.